Special Event Safe Food Handling Practices

 - Provide adequate equipment for keeping hot food hot (above 135ºF) if the food will be held for an extended time prior to service.

 - Minimize bare hand contact with ready-to-eat food.
 Use disposable gloves, tissues, tongs or other utensils whenever possible.

 - Provide a hand wash station with at least 2-3 gallons of potable (drinkable) water that has a turn or pull-out valve to allow free-flowing water such that both hands can be under running water at the same time.

-- Provide an equal or larger size bucket underneath to collect waste water.
+- Provide large bucket underneath wash station to collect waste water.